Back to Blog

 • Miscellaneous expenses: CE Classes, random supplies, etc., $500/year ($40 per month)

-• Total monthly expenses, including annual expenses to save up for (website and supplies): $577.50/monthly
+• Total monthly expenses, including annual expenses to save up for (website and supplies): $592.50/monthly

-With $577.50/monthly overhead expenses, how many massages do I need to cover the costs?
-I currently charge $120/hour; so after five massages, the rest is profit after taxes.
+With $592.50/month in overhead expenses, how many massages do I need to cover the costs?
+I currently charge $120/hour, so after five massages, the rest is profit after taxes.
 Let's say you’re close to my backend figures but need a marketing budget.
-I’ll add $300 to my monthly and round up to $900/month.
+I’ll add $300 to my monthly budget and round up to $900/month.
 How many massages will cover it?

 • $70/hour average: 13 massages